 "DANA, MOST GIRLS ARE STRAIGHT ...
 UNTIL THEY'RE NOT" -- WHY I WATCH

-Naturally, I can't speak for every viewer of the show, but here are my opinions on the positive aspects of
+Naturally, I can't speak for every viewer of the show, but here are my opinions on the positive aspects of The L Word.

 1. Positive representations of lesbians and their lives

-times).
+It's a television show, so it can't be expected to reflect reality at all times (or even most times).
 That's what we have "reality" TV for.
 But The L Word challenges stereotypes and preconceived notions about lesbians.
 The women on the show are attractive, successful, independent and interesting.
 The author of a 2005 article for New York Metro asserts, the women of The L Word, while oft-times criticized for being "too beautiful" (on a recent broadcast of The View, guest Jennifer Beals was asked "Aren't there any ugly lesbians?"), finally help gay women to break free of the long-held stereotypes.
 The author states, "After years of living down our dumpy reputation, perhaps it behooves us to put our best, most made-up faces forward, for a change.
 I mean, how many “anomalous” dykes does it take to prove to straights and gay boys that not all lesbians wear bolo ties and Birkenstocks?"

 For gay women, there is an affirmation of their lives and sexualities.
 Producer Ilene Chaiken says about the show, “There’s a unique anthropology to our lives.
 It makes these stories especially worth telling because most people don’t know these details.
 The lesbian characters we’ve seen were mostly created by men.
 We’ve been marginalized from the culture for a very long time, and I think that we’re ready to claim our rightful place.”
 A 2005 article in Inside Entertainment contends, "The L Word is groundbreaking simply because it’s helping to reshape the lesbian image within the mainstream, and is an archetype for lesbians to own and embrace their sexuality.
-At a time in North America where homosexuality and gay marriage are politically contentious issues, The L Word may well be a catalyst to change and expand cultural attitudes on the intricacies of women’s sexuality."
+At a time in

 In this clip, Bette finds out that Tina and her are going to have a baby